 - What led you to apply to Taubman College?

 - Previous professional experiences that have had a profound effect?

 - Is there a specific area of emphasis/specialization that you are interested in?

 - Your current strengths and weaknesses in reaching your goals?

 It is preferred if your resume is uploaded as part of the online application.

 Letters of Recommendation

-You can edit and send reminders to your recommenders by clicking the "Manage Your Recommenders" link in the recommendation section before or after you have submitted the application.
+You can edit and send reminders to your recommenders by clicking on the "Manage Your Recommenders" link in the recommendation section before or after you have submitted the application.

 If absolutely necessary, we will also accept hard copy recommendations if they are on university or company/firm stationery.
 The form and letter must be placed in an envelope, sealed, and signed across the seal by the recommender to ensure its authenticity.
 If submitting a hard copy, please have your recommender complete and attach the following recommendation form.
 Please request your letters of recommendation sufficiently early to ensure your recommenders submit their letters by the January 15th deadline.